MehmetMHY/cha/README.md

   -i [IMAGE], --image [IMAGE]
-                        Generate image (flag only) or print the metadata for generated images (provide filepath) -t, --token_count     Count tokens for the input file or string -p [PLATFORM], --platform [PLATFORM]
+                        Generate image (flag only) or print the metadata for generated images (provide filepath) -t, --token_count     Count tokens for the input file or string -ocr OCR, --ocr OCR   Given a file path, print the content of that file as text though Cha's main file loading logic -p [PLATFORM], --platform [PLATFORM]
                         Use a different provider, set this like this: "<base_url>|<api_key_env_name>"
 ```